Upcoming Programs

 October

 Come for dinner, stay for the murder, solve the mystery.
 SCHS will be hosting two murder mystery dinners at the Dunnell House.
-Thursday, October 9 and Saturday, October 11.
-Come prepared to solve a Live Action Steele County Clue!
+Thursday, October 8 and Saturdays, October 10 and 17.
+Come prepared to solve a murder.
 As you arrive at the Dunnell House front door, guests will be given instructions on how the evening will commence.
-Get ready for a fun evening determining which local historic figures may have offed an unlucky soul.
 Guests are encouraged to dress in period costume spanning the 1800s-1960s.
 If you survive the evening, guests will be tasked with keeping the suspects, weapons, and murder a secret or else.

 SCHS invites you to experience the darker side of the Village of Yesteryear.
 Guests are encouraged to bring a flashlight as they stroll the grounds and tour the hauntingly beautiful buildings.
 Actors will be sharing scary and paranormal stories from Steele County and Southern Minnesota's history.
-Vintage soda will be available to purchase, cost is $2 per bottle.
 No candy will be distributed at this event.
 Parent discretion is advised as some stories may not be suitable for young children.
 This event is free and open to the public.

 November

-Join us for the Annual Membership and Awards Dinner on Thursday, November 6, at the Steele County History Center.
-We will be electing 2026 Board Members, recognizing the 2025 Volunteer of the Year, and the 2025 Community Partner Award.
-Our meal is being provided by Superior Foods of Ellendale.
-This year we will be having Scalloped Potatoes & Ham, vegetable, roll, and dessert.
-Register online using the link or by calling 507-451-1420.
+Join us for the Annual Membership and Awards Dinner on Thursday, November 5, at the Steele County History Center.
+We will be electing 2027 Board Members, recognizing the 2026 Volunteer of the Year, and the 2026 Community Partner Award.

 10:30 and 1:00 pm